privly/privly-chrome/privly-applications/README.md

 The two current injectable applications are found in the PlainPost and ZeroBin folders.
 They are currently bundled into the [Google Chrome Extension](https://github.com/privly/privly-chrome), but they have not been unified with the versions found in the [content server](https://github.com/privly/privly-web)

 Next steps for this repository: this repository is the exact same code as found in the injectable application direction of the Google Chrome extension.
 We are presently working to make these applications cross-platform so that they can more easily be imported into any extension framework or server platform.

+**For more information** on developing for this repository, read development.md in this directory.

 ## Testing/Submitting Bugs ##